 Here's a good way to gauge if your shoes might actually be squeezing or compressing your toes and feet.
-Take your insole out of your shoe and trace it out on a piece of paper.
+Take your insole out of your shoe and trace it out on apiece of paper.
 If you can't take our your insole then just trace the outline of your shoe.
 Then stand on the outline.
 If your feet sit comfortably in the outline, congratulations, your feet do actually love you for it.
 If your toes are peeking outside the lines of the outline, erm, just maybe, your toes are asking for a bit of breathing room?

 Now think about the shoes these days with the fancy air and gel technology, motion control, arch support...you get the drift.
 I wonder why our innocent vulnerable babies require so much less support than adults.
 Shouldn't it be the other way round that as we get older and supposedly stronger, that we require less support?

 Now go grab your running shoes/trainers and give them a nice bend.
 Can your shoes fold all the way like the pictures above?
 I'll wager that for 3/4 of the people reading this article, your shoe can only bend through the toe region, rather than right through the whole foot.
-I'm not going to put up any pictures in case I offend companies/loyal customers, but think about how stiff or how flexible your shoe is, and how it is potentially causing you to move unnaturally.
+We are not going to put up any pictures in case we offend companies/loyal customers, but think about how stiff or how flexible your shoe is, and how it is potentially causing you to move unnaturally.

 These are a few considerations we think are important in choosing footwear for our general foot health.
 Once again, the better our foundation, the more stable our house (our body) will be.

 A wise man once said, focus on the solution, not the problem.
-In the following few posts, I will be sharing on a few potential solutions to the issues described above, namely feet problems, and footwear solutions.
+In the following few posts, we will be sharing on a few potential solutions to the issues described above, namely feet problems, and footwear solutions.

 As always, thanks for reading!